 The sixth update boosts the economic rewards of a number of locations, adds an improved tutorial, and makes a few bug fixes.

-Developer: Thoughtfish Where: Netherlands Platforms: Android, iOS Live since: 29 September 2016 Updates: (8), 6 April 2017
+Developer: Thoughtfish Where: Germany, Netherlands Platforms: Android, iOS Live since: September 29th 2016 Updates: (16), last June 13th 2018

 A cutesy, cartoony card-game, Fightlings is a location-based battler that has you amassing a clan of monsters and fighting them against other creatures to show their supremacy.